Musicals are gay. So why aren’t more musicals gay?

 2005 — Rent (dir.
 Chris Columbus)

-Rent was the first prominent queer woman stage show to get a film adaptation and while we can argue about the quality of this adaptation — and Rent itself — that alone is worth celebrating.
+Rent is the most prominent queer woman stage show to get a film adaptation and while we can argue about the quality of this adaptation — and Rent itself — that alone is worth celebrating.
 Rent means so much to so many gays and it’s easy to see why.
 I mean, Joanne and Maureen!
 MAUREEN.
 Idina Menzel reprises her role from the original Broadway cast and what a joy, because of her voice and because of the way she looks in tight leather pants and a tank.
 “Take Me or Leave Me” is so fun especially when Tracie Thoms is standing on the stairs in her suit all gay and Idina starts crawling towards her.
 What a moment!
 What a musical!
 What a movie!
 Sort of.

 2005 — The Producers (dir.
 Susan Stroman)